zjgold/Fairy-Shrimp-Metabarcoding/README.md

 Thanks for [Ramon Gallego](https://github.com/ramongallego?tab=repositories) and [Ryan Kelly](https://github.com/invertdna) for help implementing the code.

 ## Site Occupancy Modeling
-The site occupancy modeling scripts were conducted in R to process the decontaminated Branchinecta ASV tables.
+The site occupancy modeling (SOM) scripts were conducted in R to process the decontaminated *Branchinecta* ASV tables.

 ### Input data includes:
 a) Transformed eDNA Data - 16S_decontaminated_table_only3_t-10.csv